brunocodutra/metal/doc/concepts.md

 and behaves much like template types in regular C++.
 A special group of particular interest are *parametric* [Functions] which also meet the criteria to model an [Expression].
-Those present a dual behavior and may be regarded as either, depending on what is more convenient at each particular context.

 ## Requirements